 Other vitamins and supplements for psoriasis

-Psoriasis is an inflammatory disease, which is why some people believe the supplements help.
-But more long-term clinical trials are needed to show whether these supplements are effective for treating psoriasis.
+However, there are not enough long-term clinical trials to show whether these supplements are effective for treating psoriasis.

-The National Psoriasis Foundation warn that people with psoriasis should check with their doctor before taking these supplements.
-Any supplements could interfere with other medications the person is taking.
+Any supplement could interfere with other medications the person is taking.